binu-alexander/metaprompter/README.md

 ## How it works

 Replace `<USER_INPUT_HERE>` with your prompt in the markdown template file procided .
 Paste everything into your AI chat.
-Get structured JSON back.
+Get a nice detailed and  structured JSON Prompt back.

-No new technology just a smart prompt to cleanup your prompt.
+No new technology just a smart meta prompt  to cleanup your prompt and make it better.

 That's it.
 Your raw prompt becomes an organized, scalable template and save it in your personal prompt library